-Moringa Oleifera is unique in that this moringa tree grows vertically, and is not very tree bushy.
+Moringa Oleifera is unique in that this moringa tree grows vertically and is not very tree bushy.

 However, when growing moringa, we can “trick” the Moringa Oleifera tree into growing horizontally (bushy) instead of vertically.
 This will allow us to harvest more moringa leaves in the long run.

-Many people assume only mature trees that produce flowers should have their leaves harvested into moringa powder.
+Many people assume that only mature trees that produce flowers should have their leaves harvested into moringa powder.
 This is wrong!